The supplement industry is MASSIVE. In fact, it’s currently a 36.6 Billion Dollar Industry. Crazy, right?

 There is no strong evidence to show improvements to normal gut health, mood, metabolic syndrome, autoimmune diseases, or athletic improvements.

 The only times we recommend taking a probiotic is when there are predetermined digestive stress, dysfunction or disease present.
 The only other time would be during long travel times when gastric emptying can be affected negatively.

 Whey protein is a supplemental form of dairy protein, which is rich in the essential amino acids needed for rebuilding muscle tissue.
 This can act as a food replacement when an individual cannot get to a whole food protein source fast enough after a workout or just in a meal, in general.

 Whey protein is a fast acting and easily digestible source of protein, arguably the best and most efficient at both of those compared to any other forms of protein.
 This makes it beneficial for muscle growth and has been shown in studies to be very effective at helping quickly to start the recovery process.

 Whey protein has no known negative side effects, including the harm of your kidneys (which has been shown to ONLY be negatively impacted if there are prior kidney disease or dysfunctions present).
 The only time protein can be a problem is when people have intolerances to whey or lactose, itself.
 During this, it’s not whey as a supplement that’s causing gut stress, but the source in general – meaning cheese and milk would cause issues, too.

 Whey protein is mainly beneficial for its ease of consumption, making it a food replacement to help those who struggle to hit their required daily protein intake.

-We recommend Muscle Feast Whey as it’s grass fed, sourced well and ranked highly on labdoor.com.
+We recommend Legion’s protein powder as it’s grass fed, sourced well, has only natural ingredients, and ranked highly on labdoor.com.

 Casein Protein Powder